 Cybercrime is no longer a matter of if, but rather a matter of when, and it is no longer limited to just large corporations.
 Businesses of all sizes are targeted by today’s sophisticated cyber criminals with various types of malware and schemes.
 A business should never rely on just the strength of anti-virus software or e-mail spam filters deployed on its network and computers.

-One of the most common schemes is the Business E-mail Compromise, which generally target commercial clients.
-The criminals either submit fraudulent transaction instructions directly to a bank by impersonating company employees through e-mails, or they mislead a company employee into submitting fraudulent transaction instructions to a bank by impersonating a supplier or company executive through seemingly legitimate internal e-mails.
+One of the most common schemes is the Business E-mail Compromise, which generally targets commercial clients.
+The criminals either submit fraudulent transaction instructions directly to a bank by impersonating company employees through e-mails or they mislead a company employee into submitting fraudulent transaction instructions to a bank by impersonating a supplier or company executive through seemingly legitimate internal e-mails.

 How to Protect Yourself

 In the case of a fraudulent request sent to the bank, rest assured that we will always contact you by phone to confirm the request.

 In the case of a wire request from an executive or upper management, confirm the request by a method other than e-mail with the individual or the individual’s assistant.
 If you are not able to confirm the request, then do not approve the request.

 In the case of a supplier providing updated payment instructions, confirm the request by a method other than e-mail directly with the supplier.
 If you are not able to confirm the changes, then do not process any payments using the new instructions.

 Please keep in mind that once a wire has left the bank, there is no way of retrieving the funds from the receiving bank.
 As a matter of fact, the receiving bank is under no legal obligation to ever return the funds.